 So why are good Dropbox alternatives even necessary?
 This US-based online storage provider remains one of the most popular platforms available today, but for all its advantages, there are some downsides to this market leader.

-Dropbox has various different versions available for use.
+Dropbox has various versions available for use.
 In the free version, the user receives 2 GB of storage space, but this can be extended through certain activities, like recommending Dropbox to friends.
 But for users who are certain they’ll require a lot more storage capacity, there’s various payment models on offer.
 There are also models designed for businesses, some of which offer unlimited storage space as part of a subscription package.

 Dropbox is in many aspects the best file hosting provider on the market today.
 The app is technically very advanced.
 But, despite all its advantages, Dropbox has weak points as well.
 We’ve summarized its pros and cons in the following overview below: